AlexandreFenyo/net-monitor/README.md

 ### update the archive with the configuration file

 Before pushing the net-monitor WAR archive in a servlet container, you need to update the _META-INF/config.json_ configuration file contained in the archive.
-You do not need to explore the archive to do that, you can simply
+You do not need to explore the archive to do that, you can simply us